-I wanted to buy a pair of Sledge pumps for a wedding I attended in July 2012 as a treat for loosing nearly 2 stone in weight.
-I originally wanted to buy the patent taupe pair like Kate’s, but instead I bought them in charcoal grey, also patent, because they matched my outfit better.
-I also thought I might be able to get more wear about of the grey Sledges over the taupe/nude colour.
+I wanted to buy a pair of Kate’s nude Sledge pumps to wear to a wedding back in 2012.
+In the end, I opted for the patent charcoal grey colour, instead of the taupe, because they matched my outfit better.
+I also thought I might be able to get more wear about of the grey Sledges over the taupe/nude colour over time.
 Here’s a rather grainy picture of me wearing them on two different occasions…

 As you can see in the photo on the left, I have a little toe cleavage.
 This was first time I’d worn the Sledges out of the house, but the leather (fine Italian leather no less) soon stretched and the nasty toes disappeared!
 I found the Sledge platforms to be super comfortable; I can see why Kate wears them so often.
 My feet didn’t really ache or get sore -you don’t feel don’t feel like you’re wearing huge high heels.